Collen-Roller/Rasa-Denerator/README.md

                         -f <TAG> <PATH_TO_DIRECTORY_OR_FILE>
  ```

-The script will output to the std.out unless an output file is specific.
+The script will output to the stdout unless an output file is specified as an cli option

 Queries can get quite complex.
 For example, you could specify the following:
 ```bash